ULL-ESIT-PL/compact-js-ast/README.md

-  -V, --version               output the version number -o, --output <filename>     file name of the JS input program -p, --program <JS program>  JS program is given in the command line -w --whites <string>        string '  ' Specifies the number of whites for formatting the object (default: "  ") -j --json                   output in JSON format (default is YML -h, --help                  display help for command
+  -V, --version               output the version number -o, --output <filename>     file name of the JS input program -p, --program <JS program>  JS program is given in the command line -jw --whites <string>       string '  ' Specifies the number of whites for formatting the object (default: "  ") -e --hide <fieldnames...>   List of AST fields to omit (default: []) -f --hideFile <fileName>    File with a line per AST fields to omit -j --json                   output in JSON format (default is YML -h, --help                  display help for command
 ```